-- 1. Official college transcript(s) from all colleges attended - 2.
+- Official college transcript(s) from all colleges/universities attended - 2.
 A list of courses presently being taken (if applicable) - 3.
-350-500 Word Essay Explain short and long term career goals - 4.
-Resume - 5.
-Interview with the Program Coordinator - 6.
-A \$75 application fee is required
+350-500 Word Statement of Interest Explain short- and long-term career goals - 4.
+Resume - Interview with the Program Director - 6.
+A \$75 application fee is required - 7.
+8-hour Job Shadowing and 1-2 page reflection page